 CREATE A DEVELOPMENTAL EDITING COURSE AND RUN IT TWICE AT FULL CAPACITY

 I achieved this goal last quarter.
-When I made the course, though, I realised I had enough material for two courses – one on the theory you need to know to conduct a developmental fiction edit and one on how to go about conducting the edit.
+When I made the course, though, I realised I had enough material for two courses – one on the theory you need to know to conduct a developmental fiction edit (Developmental Editing: Fiction Theory) and one on how to go about conducting the edit (Developmental Editing: In Practice).
 Interest was high, so I’m planning to develop the second course before I develop Tea and Commas.
 And I’m going to start working on this course within the next few weeks.

 REACH 500 NEWSLETTER SUBSCRIBERS